adjust/ios_sdk/doc/trademob_plugin.md

 ## Trademob plugin

-Integrate adjust with Trademob events by following one of this methods:
+Integrate adjust with Trademob events by following one of these methods:

 ### CocoaPods